 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how ambrisentan works.
-Tell your doctor knows if you are using cyclosporine.
+- Some medicines can affect how ambrisentan works.
+Tell your doctor if you are using cyclosporine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have liver disease, anemia, or heart failure.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, anemia, or heart failure.

 - This medicine may cause the following problems: